okonma01/neural-network-playground/README.md

 To make a shape learnable, the problem is framed as **binary classification**.
 Each training example is a 2D coordinate labeled 1 (inside) or 0 (outside).
 The network learns a decision boundary separating the two classes - and if training succeeds, that boundary traces the shape.

-Shapes are `.svg` files sourced from [SVGREPO](https://www.svgrepo.com).
+Shapes are `.svg` files sourced from [SVG Repo](https://www.svgrepo.com).
 The browser's own rendering engine determines the ground truth: for any point, `isPointInPath` says whether it's inside.
 Hence, there is no manual labeling.

 Points are sampled randomly across the plane, tested for containment, and shuffled into a balanced dataset.
 By default about 1500 points are used, split evenly between classes, with some samples drawn specifically near the boundary to sharpen the network's sense of the edge.